iquasere/KEGGCharter/README.md

   -tcol TRANSCRIPTOMIC_COLUMNS, --transcriptomic-columns TRANSCRIPTOMIC_COLUMNS
                         Names of columns with transcriptomics quantification -tls TAXA_LIST, --taxa-list TAXA_LIST
-                        List of taxa to represent in genomic potential charts (comma separated)
-  -not NUMBER_OF_TAXA, --number-of-taxa NUMBER_OF_TAXA
+                        List of taxa to represent in genomic potential charts (comma separated) -not NUMBER_OF_TAXA, --number-of-taxa NUMBER_OF_TAXA
                         Number of taxa to represent in genomic potential charts (comma separated) -keggc KEGG_COLUMN, --kegg-column KEGG_COLUMN
                         Column with KEGG IDs.
   -koc KO_COLUMN, --ko-column KO_COLUMN
                         Column with KOs.
   -ecc EC_COLUMN, --ec-column EC_COLUMN
                         Column with EC numbers.
+  -iq, --input-quantification
+                        If input table has no quantification, will create a mock quantification column -it INPUT_TAXONOMY, --input-taxonomy INPUT_TAXONOMY
+                        If no taxonomy column exists and there is only one taxon in question.
+  -tc TAXA_COLUMN, --taxa-column TAXA_COLUMN
-  --resume              Data inputed has already been analyzed by KEGGCharter.
+                        Column with the taxa designations to represent with KEGGCharter --resume              If data inputed has already been analyzed by KEGGCharter.
+  --step STEP           Number of IDs to submit per request through the KEGG API.
-  -v, --version         show program's version number and exit -tc TAXA_COLUMN, --taxa-column TAXA_COLUMN
+  -v, --version         show program's version number and exit
-                        Column with the taxa designations to represent with KEGGChart

 required named arguments:
   -f FILE, --file FILE  TSV or EXCEL table with information to chart

 Special functions:
   --show-available-maps
                         Outputs KEGG maps IDs and descriptions to the console (so you may pick the ones you want!)
 ```

 ### Mock imputation of quantification and taxonomy